Inclement Weather Procedures

 - Teachers will be available during scheduled class time so students can ask questions and/or check in.

 - Adventure Club will be open at snow day sites from 7:15 a.m. to 6:00 p.m.
-Students should bring their iPad and charger to participate in virtual learning.
+Students should bring their iPad, charger, and earbuds/headphones to participate in virtual learning.

 - Teachers will work from home to support student learning.
 All other staff will follow existing expectations for reporting to work or working from home on virtual learning days.